pretzelhammer/rust-blog/posts/common-rust-lifetime-misconceptions.md

 impl<T> Trait for &mut T {} // compiles
 ```

-Hopefully this sheds new light on `T: 'static` and `T: 'a` as we now understand `T` can be a borrowed type, however even if it wasn't both `T: 'static` and `T: 'a` are still valid bounds on owned types because owned types have lifetimes as well!
-We'll explore that concept in more detail over the next 2 sections.

 **Key Takeaways**
 - `T` is a superset of both `&T` and `&mut T`
 - `&T` and `&mut T` are disjoint sets
-- owned types have lifetimes (more on this below)

 ### 2) if `T: 'static` then `T` must be valid for the entire program